TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 *   Customize, measure, and improve the Comcast Web Services, and the content and advertising provided through them;
 *   Enforce our Web Services Terms of Service and detect fraud and other illegal activities;
 *   Bill and collect for any applicable fees or charges;
-*   Let you know about new products or services from Comcast or other companies we work with as well as promotional offers, based on your preference settings;
+*   Let you know about new products or services from Comcast or other companies we work with as well as promotional offers.
 *   Let you know about changes to the Comcast Web Services, the Web Services Terms of Service, this Privacy Policy, and other terms that apply to our services. and
 *   Update any programs or other tools that we provide in conjunction with the Comcast Web Services.